Justice Department closes investigation into Emmett Till killing after failing to prove key witness lied – KION546

 Yet after an exhaustive investigation, the Justice Department has now concluded it cannot prove the woman lied to federal investigators.

-Fourteen-year-old Till was visiting family in Mississippi in 1955 — the scene of his fateful encounter with then 20-year-old Carolyn Bryant Donham.
+Fourteen-year-old Till was visiting family in Mississippi in 1955 — the scene of his fateful encounter with then-20-year-old Carolyn Bryant Donham.
 Witness accounts from that day differ, but witnesses alleged that Till whistled at Donham as she left the market she ran with her husband.
 Donham testified that Till grabbed her hand and propositioned her, saying that he had been with “white women before.”
-Yet when confronted with that trial testimony in 2008 — Tyson claimed she told him: “That part’s not true.”
+Yet when that trial testimony was raised with her in a 2008 interview — Tyson claimed Donham told him: “That part’s not true.”

 While witness accounts and memories differ as to Till and Donham’s interaction on the day in question — ultimately the 14-year-old Black teen was kidnapped, tortured, and killed at the hands of two White men who were prosecuted in state court and acquitted by an all-White jury.
 The men later admitted to the killing in an interview with Look magazine and are now dead.

-Note: This story has been updated with additional reporting Monday.